 The Fire Services Museum of Victoria is an organisation dedicated to the preservation and showcasing of fire-fighting memorabilia from Victoria, Australia and overseas.
 It bolsters one of the largest collections of fire-fighting memorabilia in Australia, with it being located in one of its prized exhibits; the original headquarters of the Metropolitan Fire Brigade (MFB)

-BIG days out for the spring school holidays
+BIG days out for the summer school holidays

 One or two BIG days out are sometimes a fun school holiday activity to create special memories with your kids.
 Here are our picks: